Law enforcement in Germany: History

 In light of the gross misuse of power by the centralized Nazi state, the new West German constitution provided a strict separation of powers, placing law enforcement firmly in the hands of the states.
-The only policing agencies allowed at the federal level were the paramilitary Federal Border Guard (German: Bundesgrenzschutz), also responsible for coast guard services, and the Federal Office for Criminal Investigation, both under the supervision of the Federal Ministry of the Interior.
+The only policing agencies allowed at the federal level were the paramilitary Federal Border Protection (German: Bundesgrenzschutz), also responsible for coast guard services, and the Federal Office for Criminal Investigation, both under the supervision of the Federal Ministry of the Interior.
 East Germany created a centralized police force under the Ministry of the Interior, the paramilitary Volkspolizei (literally "People's Police").
 It also established a border police force (German: Grenztruppen der DDR), initially an independent force, later integrated into the army and then reorganized as an independent military organization.

-Because Germany's borders became largely open in 2005, due to the development of the European Union and spread of the Schengen Agreement to all neighbouring countries, the Bundesgrenzschutz was renamed to Federal Police (German: Bundespolizei).
-The duties of the Federal Police still are limited to the security of railway lines, main railway stations, airports, sea ports, and several other special duties.
+Because Germany's borders became largely open in 2005, due to the development of the European Union and spread of the Schengen Agreement to all neighbouring countries, the Federal Border Protection (Bundesgrenzschutz) was renamed to Federal Police (German: Bundespolizei).